This Nut Could Replace Prozac + 5 Other Amazing Benefits It Provides

 Our best understanding about the way SSRIs function is they work to increase serotonin in your body by preventing your presynaptic cells from absorbing them.

 The belief is this increases the levels of serotonin in your body, and helps to ensure your postsynaptic receptor can bind with it.
-This alleviates some of the symptoms associated with depression and anxiety.
+This alleviates some of the symptoms associated with mood.

 The good news in all of this is there is strong evidence that cashews can help to replace the use of SSRIs altogether.